gyurisc/gyurisc.github.io/source/_posts/2017-02-11-disabling-captive-portal-check-in-android.markdown

 ``` bash
 settings put global captive_portal_detection_enabled 0
 ```
-   - Type to see if the value is 0
+   - Type to see if the value of the configuration key is 0
 ``` bash
 settings get global captive_portal_detection_enabled
 ```